VOICES OF THE EARTH:

-SRT 2017, The Many Faces of Farce: “It’s a wonderful production, well performed and well directed. … an entertaining and thoughtful evening of theater.”
+SRT's 2017 The Many Faces of Farce was nominated for a Theater Bay Area Critics Award for best production in the South Bay.
+"It’s a wonderful production, well performed and well directed. … an entertaining and thoughtful evening of theater.”
 Palo Alto Daily Post

 SRT's 2016 production of Odet's Waiting for Lefty: "Kudos to Stanford Repertory Theater and artistic director Rush Rehm for bringing this pithy production to Bay Area audiences."
 San Jose Mercury News